 How to Figure out the Multiples of a Crochet Pattern

-When people email us or leave message on the Facebook walls to ask about multiples, this is the steps we take behind the scenes to calculate the repeats in a pattern.
+When people email us or leave message on the Facebook walls to ask about multiples, this are the steps we take behind the scenes to calculate the repeats in a pattern.

 We take the written instructions and convert it to a stitch diagram so we can see the stitches and physically count them.
 Then, we break down the diagram into seeing what is repeating and calculate the number of stitches left over.
 This will give us the multiples.